rramadeu/MultiPolyPop/README.md

-# diaQTLSimulate
+# MultiPolyPop
 Wrapper R package to coordinate simulations for classic breeder mating designs in outcrossing plants.
 It also simulates genotypic data from GBS.
 This package relies on genotypic simulations from `PedigreeSim` and uses some `updog` package functions for the simulation of the genotypes and GBS data.
-To use `diaQTLSimulate` you need to have Java installed in your machine (https://java.com/en/download/help/download_options.html).
+To use `MultiPolyPop` you need to have Java installed in your machine (https://java.com/en/download/help/download_options.html).
 If you use this package you also should cite `PedigreeSim` and `updog` articles, please cite them properly.

 # Disclaimer
-This software was originally called `PedigreeSimR` and it has been renamed for `diaQTLSimulate`.
-Please note that `diaQTLSimulate` and this repository are not affiliated with `PedigreeSim` software or its authors.
+This software was originally called `PedigreeSimR` and it has been renamed for `MultiPolyPop`.
+Please note that `MultiPolyPop` and this repository are not affiliated with `PedigreeSim` software or its authors.
 If you are looking for the PedigreeSim software please go to https://www.wur.nl/en/show/Software-PedigreeSim.htm.

 # Citation

-I created `diaQTLSimulate` as an auxiliary package to do the simulations for these two manuscripts:
+I created `MultiPolyPop` as an auxiliary package to do the simulations for these two manuscripts:

 Amadeu, R. R., Munoz, P., Zheng, C., & Endelman, J. B. (2021).
 QTL Mapping in Outbred Tetraploid (and Diploid) Diallel Populations.
 Genetics, 219(3). [https://doi.org/10.1093/genetics/iyab124](https://doi.org/10.1093/genetics/iyab124)